beautiful-atoms/beautiful-atoms-docs/docs/source/tutorial/color.rst

 Color by attributes
 ===================
-It is usefull to color atoms by their attributes (e.g. positions, charges).
+It is useful to color atoms by their attributes (e.g. positions, charges).
 For example, one can color atoms by their z coordinate:

 .. code-block:: python